 The new CPU is a bit faster, but because of its smaller size (45nm versus 22nm) it uses less energy.
 My old “Penryn”-class Intel 2.5 GHz dual-core CPU required 35 watts while the newer uses 15.
 The Yoga is hyper-threaded and runs at 900 MHz to 2.6 GHz, depending on load.
-Note that Windows thought it was a 2.3 GHz processor so there is a question as to whether these computers have been given an unintentional lobotomy by a bug in Microsoft’s code.
 The machine feels a lot faster mostly because of the SSD.
+(Note that Windows thought it was a 2.3 GHz processor so there is a question as to whether these computers have been given an unintentional lobotomy by a bug in Microsoft’s code.)

 The Intel 4400 graphics card is much better than the GMA 965 I had in my old laptop.
 2-D performance is plenty fast, even with the 4x more than 1600×900 pixels to move.
 It will run free little games like SuperTuxKart with 60 fps, but Second Life was unplayable at 2 fps.

 The speed of the SSD is great.
 I am getting 500MB / sec reads whereas I would get about 50 MB / sec on my old 7,200 rpm drive.
 I was not usually waiting on the computer, but when re-booting, starting big apps like Firefox / LibreOffice, etc. I was sometimes I/O bound, so it is nice that this is gone.
 With an SSD, the computer is snappy.